1FatPancake/LockOn-1.19.2/README.md

 ## 🐛 Troubleshooting

-- **Poor Performance**: Reduce update frequency and max targets in config
+- **Poor Performance**: Reduce update frequency and max targets in the config
 - **Targeting Issues**: Check entity filters and line of sight settings
 - **Custom Indicators Not Working**: Ensure PNG files are valid and reload with F3+T